interplaynetary/free-association/docs/getting-started/quick-start.md

 ## For Decision-Makers (5 minutes)

 ### The Problem
-Traditional resource coordination is too slow for modern challenges.
-Crisis response takes months when it should take days.
+Traditional resource coordination operates slower than modern challenges require.
+Crisis response takes months when days would serve better.

 ### The Solution
 Free Association enables automatic resource allocation based on mutual recognition—no bureaucracy, no gatekeepers.